 - Let your son know that you are interested in how he is feeling and that you are available to talk.
-Just knowing that you care is helpful, even if he is not ready to talk to you at the moment.
+Just knowing that you care is helpful, even if he is not ready to talk to you right now.

 - Encourage your teen to keep up with his daily activities, even for shorter periods of time.
 Help him to participate in activities that he enjoys and that help him relax.
 Staying busy and in touch with others whom he trusts is especially important.

-- Encourage your son to get some kind of exercise at least 3 to 4 times a week, as being active can help improve his mood.
+- Encourage your son to get some form of exercise at least 3 to 4 times a week.
+Being active can help improve his mood.
 He should also be encouraged to keep to his usual sleep schedule and eat regular and healthy meals and snacks.

 - Suggest that he keep a journal.
-Writing and drawing are some ways that teens like to express themselves.
+Writing about his feelings, drawing, coloring, and writing poetry are some ways that teens like to express themselves.
 Sometimes he may be asked to do this by his therapist as well, and maybe share some of the entries.
 Often being able to identify and express feelings will improve how your teen feels.

 - Brainstorm with your son about other strategies to cope with depression: What works for him?